Software-Defined Vehicles

 What software is used in the automotive industry?

-BlackBerry QNX is the market leader in automotive software, embedded in more than 215 million vehicles worldwide.
+BlackBerry QNX is a market leader in automotive software, embedded in more than 235 million vehicles worldwide.
 The platform’s leadership is expected to persist through 2026.
 Other significant players in the space include Android, Linux, and Windows Embedded Automotive.

 What’s the difference between a Software-Defined Vehicle and a Connected Vehicle?

 In theory, connected cars are built specifically to interact with IoT devices in their surroundings.
-However, in practice, there is very little difference between the two, and they are used mainly to reference the same concepts.
+However, in practice, there is very little difference between the two as SDVs generally provide the same functions and they are used mainly to reference the same concepts.

 Is Tesla a Software-Defined Vehicle?

 Tesla first popularized the concept of Software-Defined Vehicles in 2012.
-They remain one of the best-known brands in the space to this day.
+The company remains one of the best-known brands in the space to this day.
+However, many other manufacturers are now realizing the need for a software-first approach to their vehicle platforms.

 What’s the connection between Software-Defined Vehicles and self-driving vehicles?